Skip to main content

 Why you need it?

 Screening whole breast ultrasound is typically used in conjunction with other breast imaging solutions, such as mammography, depending on the specific needs and clinical situation of the patient.
-The decision to undergo whole breast ultrasound is made by healthcare professionals based on breast density, individual risk factors, and other considerations.
+The decision to undergo whole breast ultrasound is made by healthcare professionals based on breast density (as determined on your mammogram), individual risk factors, and other considerations.

 Dense Breast

 Nearly half of women have dense breast tissue.
 Dense breast tissue makes it harder for mammograms to detect cancer.
 In those women, adding ABUS to their screening mammogram can help detect breast cancer.
-At Lyra, during your screening mammogram, we will determine whether you have dense breast tissue so you can choose to immediately add ABUS.
+At Lyra, during your screening mammogram, we will determine whether you have dense breast tissue so that you are informed on whether you may benefit from supplemental screening.

 The Purpose of Whole Breast Ultrasounds